yellow daisy coral on a pylon underwater with some fish

 To remove or not to remove?

-These structures must be decommissioned in a way that minimises environmental impacts and risks to a level as low as reasonably practicable, in accordance with legislation.
+No matter the approach, these structures must be decommissioned in a way that minimises environmental impacts and risks to a level as low as reasonably practicable, in accordance with legislation.

 fish surrounding underwater structure